LearnSocial Media / Search

 The Anti-Social Network

-While Instagram is about "Look at my past," and Twitter is "Look at my present," Pinterest is entirely about "Look at my future."
-It is inherently optimistic, aspirational, and deeply private.
-You don't pin things to impress your followers; you pin them because you want to build that deck, cook that recipe, or buy that dress.
-This fundamental shift from "performance" to "utility" is the core of their resilience.
+Planning, not performing While Instagram is about "look at my past" and X (formerly Twitter) is "look at my present," Pinterest is entirely about "look at my future."
+It is optimistic, aspirational, and surprisingly private.
+You don't pin a kitchen remodel to impress followers; you pin it because you actually intend to build it.
+That shift from performance to utility is the root of Pinterest's resilience and the reason its ads feel like help rather than interruption.

-2025-10New Generative AI feature allows users to "repaint" pinned roomsTechCrunch
+2025-10New generative-AI feature lets users "repaint" pinned roomsTechCrunch

 Key Metrics (FY24)